-Choosing a career path is one of the toughest decisions you will have to deal with, and it will be one of the most important commitments you will be making.
-Your choice will significantly determine your future, but it does not mean you have to be afraid of it.
+Choosing a professional path is one of the most challenging decisions you will have to deal with, and it will be one of the most important commitments you will be making.
+Your choice will significantly determine your future, but it does not mean you must be afraid of it.
 Whatever path you take, although it may be uncertain, careful planning can help you get to where you want to be.

-There are a lot of websites that have investment ideas for younger people, but perhaps your personality may not be suited for the thrill of investments.
+Many websites have investment ideas for younger people, but your personality may not be suited for the thrill of investments.
 There are so many factors to weigh in choosing your career.
 You could either be taking over the family business or pursuing a passion.
-But whatever the choices may be, here are some important factors when choosing a career path to help ease the anxiety:
+But whatever the choices may be, here are some essential factors when choosing a career path to help ease the anxiety:

 Goals Identification and Targeting

 This is one of the first things you must do to have some direction to pursue a career path.
 By doing this, you can also narrow down your career choices.
 There are two types of goals.
-First, long-term goals mean goals that take three to five years to accomplish.
-While short-term goals are goals that usually take less than a year to three years to achieve, it is vital that you identify your long-term and short-term goals.
+First, long-term goals take three to five years to accomplish.
+While short-term goals usually take less than a year to three years to achieve, you must identify your long-term and short-term goals.

-Your goals create the kind of clarity and focus on guiding you in the direction towards your career path.
-Your goals provide steps to take so that you can reach your career path.
-If you want to success in fully reaching your dream career, you need to set goals and do your best to target them with laser focus.
+Your goals create the clarity and focus that guides your career path.
+Your goals provide steps to take to reach your career path.
+If you want to succeed in fully getting your dream career, you need to set goals and do your best to target them with laser focus.

 Availability of Jobs

 Your career, as much as possible, must fit your personality type.
-This is not a requirement, but it will surely make things easier and smoothly for you.
-While assessing your personality type, this includes your social traits, strengths, weaknesses, motivations, and attitude.
+This is not a requirement, but it will make things easier and smoother.
+While assessing your personality type this includes your social traits, strengths, weaknesses, motivations, and attitude.
 Your preferred work environment can also be considered in this part.
 Part of personality is your work preference, whether you prefer to work indoors or outdoors, quietly or noisily, in an office or a factory.

 If you are unsure of your personality type, you can check it out by answering online tests on your Myers Briggs Personality Type.
-According to that study, there are currently 16 personality types that differ according to social interaction, situational reactions, primary method of making decisions, tendency to aggression and others.
-Knowing your personality type is a crucial factor in your choice of career since some careers require a kind of personality.
+According to that study, there are currently 16 personality types that differ according to social interaction, situational reactions, the primary method of making decisions, the tendency to aggression, and others.
+Knowing your personality type is a crucial factor in your career choice since some careers require a kind of personality.
 For example, if you plan on being a lawyer, your personality must be aggressive.

 Hobbies and Interests

 Now that you have interests in mind, the next thing to think about is your skill set.
 What are the skills that you possess that can be helpful for your job?
-Identify key skills and knowledge a certain career path needs.
+Identify critical skills and knowledge a specific career path needs.
 Consider practical skills, physical skills, and creative work.
 If you qualify for it, why not follow that path?
-Some careers may need a certain kind of degree or certification.
-If that is the case, then you better try to get one of those.
+Some careers may require a certain kind of degree or certification.
+If that is the case, you better try to get one.
 For example, being a lawyer requires passing the bar exam.
-Because this is the path you’ve chosen, be sure to study well and ace that bar exam.
-If you want to become an investment banker, you may also try out your skills by investing in your things.
-For instance, invest in real estate on Gumtree and try out your skills.
-If you’re still struggling to determine your skills, ask your friends and family about what they think your strengths, weaknesses, and skills are.
+Because this is your chosen path, study well and ace that bar exam.